antoniavladut/MVP-Skin-Saver/README.md

 ![Database schema:](https://i.imgur.com/OqGnXhe.png)

+### Instalation

+1. Create database 'recommendations'
+2. Create table 'product' (from .env file)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Contributing
+## Contributing & Extra Features

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Some possible extra features are:
+* links to purchase recommended products;
+* search function (by skin type, by budget etc.)
+* map to nearby cosmetics store based on the user’s location;
+* extra skincare advice based on the user’s choices;
+<br><br>

+### Instructions:
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)